cptdanko/ShoppingCheckoutVanillaJS/README.md

 Total expected: $1949.98"

 # Solution
-The Solution is built using a simple Javascript using some of the new Ecmascript 6 features.
+The Solution is built using Javascript using some of the new Ecmascript 6 features.

 ### Tech Stack
 - Vanilla Javascript with ES6 classes